kentdlee/homework/README.md

 directory is where to write test programs to test your code.
 When you compile your code, binaries can be placed in src/bin for access from the test directory.
-For interpreted code, the src directory itself is in the PATH for access from the test directory.
+For interpreted code, the src directory itself is in the PATH/PYTHONPATH/CLASSPATH for access from the test directory.

 If you are new to containers, then you will need to download Docker and install it on your computer.